(See also Drug Use and Abuse.)

 Urine tests can be done to check for opioids.

-Treatment may involve stopping the drug abruptly, substituting another drug and gradually reducing its dose to nothing, or substituting another drug that is taken indefinitely.
+Treatment strategies include detoxification (stopping the drug), substitution (substituting another drug and gradually reducing its dose), and maintenance (substituting another drug that is taken indefinitely).

-Ongoing counseling and support are essential to controlling opioid addition.
+Ongoing counseling and support are essential in all treatment strategies.

-Opioids have a legitimate medical use as powerful pain relievers (see Opioid Analgesics).
+"Opioid" is a term for a number of substances derived from the opium poppy and their synthetic and semisynthetic variations.
+Opioids have a legitimate medical use as powerful pain relievers.
 They include codeine (which has a low potential for dependence), oxycodone (alone and in various combinations, such as oxycodone plus acetaminophen), meperidine, morphine, pentazocine, and hydromorphone.
 Methadone taken by mouth and fentanyl taken by a skin patch are used for chronic severe pain.
 Heroin, which is illegal in the United States but is used in very limited treatment applications in other countries, is one of the strongest opioids.

-Opioids are common drugs of abuse because they are widely available and cause an exaggerated sense of well-being.
+Abuse of opioids is relatively common, because these drugs are widely available and cause an exaggerated sense of well-being.
 People can become dependent on any opioid.

-Tolerance can develop after 2 to 3 days of continued opioid use.
+Tolerance can develop after a few days of continued opioid use.
 That is, people need more and more of a drug to feel the effects originally produced by a smaller amount.
-People may become more tolerant of some effects than of others.
-People who have developed tolerance may show few signs of drug use and function normally in their usual activities as long as they have access to drugs.
+People may become more tolerant to some effects than to others.
+Although people with a substance use disorder often have tolerance to a drug, having tolerance by itself does not mean that a person has a substance use disorder.

 The products that result from the breakdown (metabolism) of the opioid meperidine can cause seizures.